-The town of Lakehills in southeastern Bandera County is unique among its fellow Hill Country settlements in that it evolved almost exclusively as a recreational spot for work-weary visitors from nearby San Antonio.
-It's perched on a peninsula of sorts on the eastern side of Medina Lake; indeed, the town's original name was Upper Medina Lake.
-Though residential development of the area began in the 1930s, the advent of World War II kept that growth at bay until the 1950s.
-Since then, the recreational economy there has grown, as has the population; Lakehills has bloomed from 300-some citizens in the 1970s to over 5,000 today.
+From its inception, Lakehills is unique among its Hill Country counterparts in that it evolved almost exclusively as a recreational spot.
+Since the 1960s the recreational economy there has grown, as has the population; Lakehills has bloomed from 300-some citizens in the 1970s to over 5,100 today.

-Luckily, Mother Nature extended a helping hand in 2015 and 2016, refreshing the area with steady and heavy rains.
-Medina Lake rose from catastrophically low levels to 100 percent full in the space of just over a year and a half, and both the agricultural community and tourism businesses have been experiencing a rebound in their fortunes as a result.
-Numerous local and state authorities are studying the situation, and are looking at possible ways to deflect the damage caused by drought phases, another of which the area appears to be entering currently.
+The weather rebounded in 2015, refreshing the area with steady rains.
+Medina Lake rose from catastrophically low levels to 100 percent full in the space of just over a year and a half, and both agriculture and tourism were revived.
+Authorities are studying the situation, and are looking at ways to deflect the damage caused by drought phases, another of which the area appears to be entering currently.
 While there is plenty to do in the region beyond the lake, we recommend our guests check with us for water level details if that aspect is important to them.